musikele/create-link-to-git-server/README.md

 Easily share a link to VSC website of a line of your code: right click on a line in an editor, an click the item "Get link to this line".

+Some may argue that gitLens is already doing this, but to be precise, there are two main differences:
+- gitLens doesn't work with private/custom it servers.
+- gitlens links to commits, while this extension links to remotes/branches.

 ![Example](demo1.png)

 Github repo: `https://github.com/musikele/create-link-to-git-server`